RahulJanagouda/kotlin-guides/style.md

 These names are typically nouns or noun phrases.

-Constant values can only be defined in side of an `object` or as a top-level declaration.
+Constant values can only be defined inside of an `object` or as a top-level declaration.
 Values otherwise meeting the requirement of a constant but defined inside of a `class` must use a non-constant name.

 Constants which are scalar values must use the [`const` modifier](http://kotlinlang.org/docs/reference/properties.html#compile-time-constants).